Bristol Blenheim, The Glebe, Donegal, April 1942

 extended nose to do the navigating work.
 After reaching and

-circling Rockall we set course southwards for the nearest part
+circling Rockall we set course southwards for the nearest

-up to 2000 feet, but we also flew at intervals down to 50
+Our height was up to 2000 feet, but we also flew at

-feet, as usual in Coastal Command.
+intervals down to 50 feet, as usual in Coastal Command.

 The passenger was in the seat next to but lower that the

-pilot, which was the seat which should have been reserved for
+pilot, which was the seat which should have been reserved

-me as navigator, during take-off and landing.
+for me as navigator, during take-off and landing.

-On one occasion on the flight back and during the coast crawl
+On one occasion on the flight back and during the coast

-in a desperate situation.
+very coolly in a desperate situation.

 I cannot give any reason for what happened next.
 As far as I

-knew we were making a safe level coast crawl to Aldergrove in
+knew we were making a safe level coast crawl to Aldergrove

-for landing on a proper runway.
+out for landing on a proper runway.
 I think the aircraft

 catapulted on striking objects at ground level.
 All I recall

 is finding myself staggering around in the wreckage.
-I cannot
+I

-them again.
+never saw them again.

-The pilot was Canadian and I had never seen him before the
+The pilot was Canadian and I had never

-flight, and I never saw him afterwards.
-I heard he returned to
+seen him before the flight, and I never saw him afterwards.

-Having suffered an injury to his knee, he was sent to recover in
+Having suffered an injury to his knee, and having lost some

-Matlock near his home in Derby.
-Frank spent the remainder of the
+in Derby.
+Frank spent the remainder of the war in Air Traffic

-war in Air Traffic Control roles, including in East Anglia and
+Control roles, including in East Anglia and later in Algeria,

-enjoyed many holidays in Ireland over the years, particularly in
+in Ireland over the years, particularly in the Burren in County

-they are enthusiastic amateur botanists and were privileged to
+botanists and were privileged to see many flowering orchids

-see many flowering orchids while on their trips.
+while on their trips.

 In John Quinn's 1998 book, "Down in a Free State", he briefly mentions this aircraft and lists the crew's names as given in the Irish Army wartime report.
 The aircraft it seems landed very near to Glebe Rectory close to the shore of Lough Swilly.
 J. Quinn visited the crash site and spoke to the owner of the rectory in 1990.
 The Irish Army report records that the aircraft was badly burned and damaged beyond repair.
 The wreckage of the aircraft was gathered up by locally based Army soldiers and was brought to Fort Dunree where it lay for some months.

-This crew were flying with RAF 143 Squadron which had just been disbanded and at the end of February 1942 consisted of only a cadre of airmen and one unserviceable Blenheim.
+This crew were flying with RAF 143 Squadron which had just been disbanded and at the end of February 1942 and consisted of only a cadre of airmen and one unserviceable Blenheim.
 During March however, the Squadron again was brought up to strength and various aircraft were assigned to it from other squadrons.
 The serviceability of the various Blenheims was however a problem for the unit.
 It is expected that Sgt's Newbold and Smith were posted in around this time; no specific mention of Sgt Newbold by name is made in the Squadron ORB, but R L Smith is mentioned at least once as being instructed by Sgt Morton.
 It is interesting to note that at this time, the officer Commanding 143 Squadron was Squadron Leader John Basil Holgate 33426 who himself had crashed outside Dublin in May 1941.
 He escaped from internment in July 1941.

 The Royal Air Force crash report for this incident, the Air